|

 It certainly was remarkable.
 This was 1906.
 Marconi was still only able to send messages in one direction using Morse's telegraph code and yet this was unmistakably a voice by wireless "telegraph".
 The voice those operators heard was not that of Marconi, nor any of his people.
 The singer was Reginald Fessenden, a remarkable Canadian inventor who at the time of his death in 1932 had accumulated over 500 patents to his credit.

 This was the first time the sound of voice had been carried by wireless over any distance.
 People were still recovering from the shock that dots and dashes could be transmitted by wireless telegraph and even telegraph communication was still a scientific miracle in the minds of most.
 This was indeed "wonder upon wonder!"
+Who was this man who changed the course of wireless communication from a series of dots and dashes between trained operators to the medium of broadcasting?

 How did it happen that this man along with a few dedicated assistants was able to do what Marconi had not yet dreamed?